-As of December 31, 2019, the Company had not commenced any operations.
-All activity for the period from September 11, 2019 (inception) through December 31, 2019 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and identifying a target company for a Business Combination.
-The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+As of December 31, 2020, the Company had not commenced any operations.
+All activity through December 31, 2020 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, identifying a target company for a Business Combination and the proposed acquisition of Helbiz, Inc., a Delaware corporation ("Helbiz") (see Note 10) and activities in connection with the previously proposed business combination with Accountable Healthcare America, Inc., a Delaware corporation ("AHA"), which was terminated on November 24, 2020 (see Note 6).